Strengthening Sustainability Curriculum and Engagement on Campus

-More than 300 colleges and universities worldwide have successfully used NWEI’s discussion course books to strengthen academic communities and foster learning about sustainability, both in and out of the classroom.
-Designed to facilitate small group discussion amongst faculty, students or staff, the course books include a variety of perspectives on sustainability from thought leaders, with discussion questions that encourage critical thinking
+More than 300 colleges and universities worldwide have successfully used NWEI’s discussion course books to strengthen academic communities and foster learning about sustainability — in and out of the classroom.
+Designed to facilitate small group discussion amongst faculty, students or staff, the course books include a variety of perspectives on sustainability from thought leaders, with discussion questions that encourage critical thinking and discourse.

 Change also happens here:

 *Browse stories of how campuses globally are using NWEI course books to foster sustainability learning and action here.
 Learn more about our annual EcoChallenge here.